 *cue soothing zen music*

-Apps -> GSuite -> GMail -> Authenticate email, everything was exactly as it is supposed to be.
+Apps → GSuite → Gmail → Authenticate Email — everything was exactly as it should be.
 We even checked the DKIM value and matched it with our DNS record.
 All good.

-Now, the DKIM passed with the domain ‘sendx.io’ instead of google.com.
-If you go back to the previous screenshots, you will notice DKIM passed, but with domain google.com
+Now, DKIM passed with the domain sendx.io instead of google.com.
+If you look back at the previous screenshots, DKIM had passed earlier, but with the domain google.com.

-It was freaking amazing to finally catch the bug, our own ‘eureka’ moment.
-I went from a cussing machine to a complete zen monk :D while others danced in joy.
+It was amazing to finally catch the bug—our very own “eureka” moment.
+I went from a cussing machine to a complete zen monk, while others danced in joy.

-So here, Google’s authentication messages were the culprit.
-We had never passed DMARC in the first place.
-The DKIM had to pass with the domain sendx.io in order to pass DMARC.
+In this case, Google’s authentication messages were the culprit.
+We had never actually passed DMARC in the first place.
+DKIM needed to pass with our domain (sendx.io) for DMARC to succeed.

-If you ever expected a mail from us and didn’t get it… don’t think we are rude.
-The email might just have gone to the spam box instead.
+If you ever expected a mail from us and didn’t get it, don’t think we’re rude—the email might just have landed in your spam folder instead.

 But that’s not going to be the case anymore.
-The feeling of solving the freaking issue & knowing our emails are never going to the spam box is amazing.
+Solving this issue and knowing our emails are finally safe from the spam box feels absolutely amazing.